 The conversion happens with a smart contract.
 The same smart contract performs the functions of wrapping and unwrapping.

-There exist special services that allow wETH ↔ ETH conversion with a simple interface:
+There are special services that allow wETH ↔ ETH swaps with a simple interface:

 • Relay.
-A decentralized exchange that allows 1:1 exchanges to a connected wallet
+A decentralized exchange that allows 1:1 swaps from a connected wallet

 • Uniswap.
 Decentralized exchange on Ethereum